kernelkaribou/homeassistant/dozzle/README.md

 This Home Assistant add-on packages Dozzle and automatically tracks updates from the upstream repository at https://github.com/amir20/dozzle.

+The addon does not watch for any local docker sockets and will rely on remote hosts to run.
+Currently supports [socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) accessible hosts.

 ## Installation

 1. Add this repository to your Home Assistant instance.